Jeopardy!: Gameplay

 A "Daily Double" clue is hidden behind one clue in the Jeopardy! round, and two in Double Jeopardy!
 The name and inspiration were taken from a horse-racing term.
-Daily Double clues with a sound component are known as "Audio Daily Doubles", and clues with a video component are known as "Video Daily Doubles".
+Daily Double clues with a sound or video component are known as "Audio Daily Doubles" or "Video Daily Doubles", respectively.
 Before the clue is revealed, the contestant who has selected the Daily Double must declare a wager, from a minimum of $5 to a maximum of their entire score (known as a "true Daily Double") or the highest clue value available in the round, whichever is greater.
-Only the contestant who chooses the Daily Double is allowed to answer the clue and they must provide a response.
-A correct response adds the value of the wager to the contestant's score while an incorrect response (or failure to provide any response at all) deducts the same value.
-Whether or not the contestant responds correctly, they choose the next clue.
+Only the contestant who chooses the Daily Double is allowed to answer.
+A correct response adds the value of the wager to the contestant's score while an incorrect response or failure to provide a response deducts the same value.
+Whether the contestant responds correctly or not, they choose the next clue.

-During the Jeopardy! round, contestants are not penalized for forgetting to phrase their response in the form of a question, although the host will remind them to watch their phrasing in future responses if they do.
+During the Jeopardy! round, contestants are not penalized for forgetting to phrase their response in the form of a question, although the host will remind them to watch their phrasing in future responses.
 In the Double Jeopardy! round and in the Daily Double in the Jeopardy! round, the phrasing rule is followed more strictly, with a response only able to be ruled as correct if it is phrased properly in question form.
 A contestant who initially does not phrase a response in the form of a question must re-phrase it before the host rules against them.

-Contestants are encouraged to select the clues in order from lowest to highest value, as the clues are sometimes written in each category to flow from one to the next, as is the case with game shows that ask questions in a linear string.
+Contestants are encouraged to select the clues in order from lowest to highest value, as the clues are sometimes written in each category to flow from one to the next.
 Deviating from this is known as the "Forrest Bounce", a strategy in which contestants randomly pick clues to confuse opponents that was first used in 1985 by Chuck Forrest, who won over $70,000 in his initial run as champion.
-Trebek expressed that this strategy not only annoyed him but the staffers as well since it also disrupts the rhythm that develops when revealing the clues and increases the potential for error.
+Trebek expressed that this strategy not only annoyed him but also the staff, since it disrupts the rhythm that develops when revealing the clues and increases the potential for error.
 Another strategy used by some contestants is to play all of the higher-valued clues first and build up a substantial lead, starting at the bottom of the board.
-James Holzhauer, whose April–June 2019 winning streak included the ten highest single-day game totals, regularly used this strategy, in conjunction with the Forrest Bounce and aggressive Daily Double wagering.
+This strategy was regularly used by James Holzhauer during his winning streak between April and June 2019.